wences-sanchez/Knowledge-Base/pages/The Book of Longings (highlights).md

 		- #[[mind]]
 	- -
 	- -
 	- “You were something to be reckoned with.
 Fourteen years old and full of rebellion and longings.
 You were the most stubborn, determined, ambitious child I’d ever seen.
 When I saw what was inside your cedar chest, I knew.”
-She smiled. #space
+She smiled. #ñspace
 		- ([Location 5231](https://readwise.io/to_kindle?action=open&asin=B07Z4LLBQ4&location=5231))
 	- -